idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - Team lunches
 - Moral Events
 - Help people see each other as 3 dimensional humans - talk about personal stuff.
-- Encourage peopel to think of the team as an entity, and how to improve the team, not themselves.
+- Encourage people to think of the team as an entity, and how to improve the team, not themselves.
 - Encourage people to vocalize their appreciation publicly
 - Encourage people to ask for help, and get help
 - Remind people it's intimidating to ask for help, and they can take a stand to make it happen.
-- Have the team focus on succcess of the team, ahead of personal success.
+- Have the team focus on success of the team, ahead of personal success.
 - Encourage people to improve the team at every opportunity.

-### What order would you intoduce culture
+### What order would you introduce culture

 When I joined FB we were full remote, and started with only 1 30 min team meeting every 2 weeks.
-Here's what I worked with the team to esablish
+Here's what I worked with the team to establish

 - 1 x week team meeting w/demos
 - 1 x week team meeting
   - replaces 1x week demo and team meeting:
 - 2 x week stand up
 - 1 x week tech talk/deep dive
-  - deep dive sessions, guest speakers, TIL sesions
+  - deep dive sessions, guest speakers, TIL sessions
 - 1 x 2 week demos
 - 1 x 2 week retro
 - 3 x week lunch